-As a division chief at Rhode Island DEM, Alicia Good oversees the agency's Office of Water Resources.
+As an assistant director at Rhode Island DEM, Alicia Good oversees the agency's Office of Water Resources.
 She is responsible for administration of the state's programs to protect surface water, groundwater, and freshwater wetlands.
 Overall, Good has worked for the state for more than 30 years and has been integrally involved in both water resources and hazardous/solid waste management programs.
 She is a registered professional engineer in Rhode Island.
 Good has a B.S. in Civil Engineering from the University of Vermont.

 As director of the Rhode Island Department of Health, Dr. Nicole Alexander-Scott oversees the coordination of a broad range of public health programs and services.
 Alexander-Scott is board certified in Pediatrics, Internal Medicine, Pediatric Infectious Diseases, and Adult Infectious Diseases and is an assistant professor of Pediatrics and Medicine at Brown.
 From 2009 to early 2015, she served as consultant medical director of R.I.
 DOH’s Office of HIV/AIDS, Viral Hepatitis, STDs, and TB in the Division of Infectious Diseases and Epidemiology.
 Alexander-Scott received her M.D. from SUNY Upstate Medical University at Syracuse and she holds an MPH from Brown University.